-Vertically integrated energies of the CNOPs for TC Fitow are displayed in Fig. 7.
-Compared to the ADJ-method, at 120 km resolution, the CNOPs of the ACPW method have much lower energy and differing positions.
+much lower energy and differing positions.
 However, when using a resolution of 60 km, similar energies and positions are obtained.
-Moreover, the energy of the CNOPs obtained from the ACPW algorithm has a larger range in the centre.
+Moreover, the energy of the CNOPs obtained from the ACPW algorithm has a larger range in the center.

 Vertically integrated energies of the CNOPs for TC Matmo are displayed in Fig. 8.
-Compared with the ADJ-method, at 120 km resolution, the CNOPs of the ACPW algorithm have a lower energy and cover larger areas.
+Compared with the ADJ method, at the 120 km resolution, the CNOPs of the ACPW algorithm have a lower energy and cover larger areas.
 However, when using a resolution of 60 km, although the energy is still lower, the positions are more similar.

-4.2 Similarities
+4.3 Similarities

-When we evaluate the CNOPs, in addition to the characteristics and distributions of the CNOP patterns, consideration should also be given to numerical similarities and to the benefits of the CNOPs.
-Therefore, we calculate the similarity between the CNOPs determined from the ADJ-method and the ACPW algorithm and use X and Y to represent them in formula (11).
+When we evaluate the CNOPs, in addition to the characteristics and distributions of the CNOP patterns, consideration should also be given to the numerical similarities and the benefits of the CNOPs.
+Therefore, we calculate the similarity between the CNOPs determined from the ADJ method and the ACPW algorithm and use X and Y to represent them in the following formula, in which

-$$S{xy} = \frac{\langle X, Y \rangle}{\sqrt{\langle X, X \rangle} \sqrt{\langle Y, Y \rangle}},\tag{11}$$
+$$S{xy} = \frac{\langle X, Y \rangle}{\sqrt{\langle X, X \rangle} \sqrt{\langle Y, Y \rangle}}.$$ (11)